Southern France Road Trip 2026: Route, Map & Provence

 When does lavender bloom in southern France?

 Late June to mid-July.
-Peak usually July 5–15.
-Valensole Plateau is the most famous region, but also the Plateau de Sault (located at a higher altitude, blooms 1-2 weeks later) and the Luberon Valley.
+Peak bloom usually between July 5th and 15th.
+The Valensole Plateau is the most famous region, but the Sault Plateau (at a higher altitude, blooms 1-2 weeks later) and the Luberon Valley are also worth visiting.
 Harvesting takes place in mid-July, after which the fields turn yellow-brown.
-The best time for photography is between 6:30 and 8:30 a.m. or 7:00 and 8:30 p.m. for the soft light.
+Best time for photography: 6:30-8:30 a.m. or 7:00-8:30 p.m. for the soft light.

 Which sights are a must-see in Provence?